A roaring waterfall, a sky full of rainbows, and a weekend with Mimi and Dede visiting one of the world’s most wondrous of wonders.

-Eli found a dirt pile, and went hunting for guinea fowl:
+Eli found a dirt pile and went hunting for guinea fowl.

-We ended our day with pizza at Olga’s, maybe the best place in the city to unwind and feel normal after being surrounded by what almost feels like another world.
-Zambia is beautiful, crazy, on the other side of the Earth, and full of once in a lifetime opportunities that makes this life we’re living sometimes feel like a dream.
-Are Mimi and Dede really here?
+We ended our day with pizza at Olga’s, maybe the best place in the city to unwind and feel normal when in truth, you are on the other side of the earth.
+Zambia is distant, dreamy, yet full of the human adventure that defines and connects life everywhere.
+The best human connection is that Mimi and Dede are here with us, to prove that in years to come this experience really happened.
 Did we really just visit Victoria Falls while fending off a bunch of monkeys?
-Were those real lions out there this morning, and is that meat on our pizza actually real pepperoni?
+Were those real lions out there this morning?
+And is this meat on our pizza actually real pepperoni?

-and be glad when the rope holds.
+and be thankful when the rope holds.